Egiob/markdown-cv/index.md

 ### Leadership

 `2019-2020`
-__Vice-President of the students sports office__ an associaton with 400 contributors , 13 members and more than 80 *k€* of budget.
+__Vice-President of the students sports office__ an associaton with 400 contributors, 13 members and more than 80 k€ of budget.
 - Management of the whole sport life of the school (infrastructures, coachs, equipments).

 `2019-2020`